-“The third claim has to be less than the second claim, but more than the third….”
+“Your third SR&ED claim has to be less than the second claim, but more than the first….”

 “You aren’t supposed to claim all of your SR&ED eligible work in the first year….”